Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 .. admonition:: You Should Know

     - MAPPO paper is done in cooperative settings.
 Nevertheless, it can be directly applied to competitive and mixed task modes.
 Moreover, the performance is still good.
-    - MAPPO paper adopts some other tricks like death masking and clipping ratio.
-But compared to the input formulation, these tricks' impact is insignificant.
     - Sampling procedure of on-policy algorithms can be parallel conducted.
-Therefore, the actual time consuming for a comparable performance between on-policy and off-policy algorithms is almost the same when we have enough sampling *workers*.
+Therefore, the actual time consuming for a comparable performance between MAPPO and off-policy algorithms is almost the same when we have enough sampling *workers*.
-    - The parameters are shared across agents.
-However, not sharing these parameters will not incur any problems.
+    - Parameters are shared across agents.
+Not sharing these parameters will not incur any problems.
 Conversely, partly sharing these parameters(e.g., only sharing the critic) can help achieve better performance in some scenarios.

 Mathematical Form